 eCommerce is one of the fastest-growing industries in the world.
 93.5% of global internet users have purchased products online at one time or another.
 These types of statistics are what draw many people towards ecommerce.
-If you're a complete beginner and want to find out how to sell online, keep reading to learn about the basics of an ecommerce business.

 What is eCommerce, and how does it work?

 eCommerce is the process of buying and selling tangible products or services online.
 Buyers can perform transactions on PCs, smartphones, tablets, and other smart devices.
 It can also be done through more direct means, such as EDI (electronic data interchange) or B2B (business-to-business) exchanges.

 eCommerce transactions are typically made through an online store.
 This browser-based shop allows customers to add items they want to purchase to a virtual cart and then pay for them at checkout.